Gender Equality

 Past editions have included Gender and the Pandemic (2022), Gender and Conflict (2023), Gender and the Brain (2024), and Gender and Economic Insecurity (2025).

 This year’s edition explores how biology, culture, and markets influence attraction in the modern world.
-Through a video podcast-style conversation moderated by BBC journalist Tanya Beckett, four featured experts will discuss how digital infrastructures transform desire and relationships in contemporary societies.
+Through a video podcast-style conversation moderated by BBC journalist Tanya Beckett, four featured experts discussed how digital infrastructures transform desire and relationships in contemporary societies.

-Join us for an engaging 90-minute online event that combines cutting-edge research with critical perspectives on intimacy, technology, and gender.
+An engaging 90-minute online panel was held on 3 March, which combined cutting-edge research with critical perspectives on intimacy, technology, and gender.
+Watch the recording here:

 Past editions